opendime/opendime/v2/README.md

 ## Version 2 Opendime

-In the new version of the hardware (now with layard hole) we've added another chip which support some anti-counterfieting features.
+In the new version of the hardware (now with layard hole) we've added another chip which support some anti-counterfeiting features.

 To understand how that works, you should read the [technical white paper here](opendime-trust-features.md)